-In 1917 Bellelle became president of the Catholic Women’s Club, formerly the Ladies of Loyola Club, and in November 1917 the Montreal branch of the Catholic Women’s League (CWL) was founded, with herself as first president.
-By Bellelle Guerin’s initiative, the Catholic Women’s League of Canada was created in June 1920 to unify the various branches of the CWL, and once again, Bellelle was elected first President.
+In 1917, Guerin became president of the Catholic Women’s Club, formerly the Ladies of Loyola Club.
+In November 1917, the Montreal branch of the Catholic Women’s League (CWL) was founded, with herself as first president.
+Under Guerin’s initiative, the Catholic Women’s League of Canada was created in June 1920 to unify the various branches of the CWL, and once again, she was elected first president.

-In 1922, Bellelle Guerin was honored with the Pro Ecclesia et Pontifice cross from the Roman Catholic Church.
-In 1923, Bellelle was made honorary president for life of the Catholic Women’s League of Canada.
+In 1922, Guerin was honored with the Pro Ecclesia et Pontifice cross from the Roman Catholic Church.
+In 1923, she was made honorary president for life of the Catholic Women’s League of Canada.
 Meanwhile, the national membership of the CWL had grown to 50,000.

 Functions, occupations and activities